DissectMalware/npp-langs-4-sec/README.md

 3. Import the UDL file for the language you want to add to Notepad++

 4. Reopen Notepad++
-5. The language will be add to Language menu
+5. Open files with the corresponding extensions or choose the language from **Language** menu